rousseya/strava-mcp-server/README.md

 ### Get OAuth Tokens

 The access token from the Strava settings page only has `read` scope.
-To access activities, you need tokens with `activity:read_all` scope.
+To access activities and modify them, you need tokens with `activity:read_all` and `activity:write` scopes.

 Run the included OAuth helper: